-- RefundsIn an exception to the usual Compass refund policy, if a family has a change of mind or change of schedule and must withdraw from a class, a credit will be issued for a later quarter with no administrative fee deducted.
-The offer for credits shall be in effect until 12/31/2020, and credits must be used by 5/21/2021.
+- RefundsIn an exception to the usual Compass refund policy, if a family has a change of mind or change of schedule and must withdraw from a class before the first day of class, a credit will be issued for a later quarter with no administrative fee deducted and no stipulation about class enrollment, waitlist, etc. The offer for credits shall be in effect until 12/31/2020, and credits must be used by 5/21/2021.
+Credits cannot be offered for someone who decides to withdraw mid-term, after classes have begun.
 For those who prefer a refund, the normal Compass policy for refunds will apply.
 If a class(es) are cancelled in their entirety, families will be entitled to a full refund.

-1. Families who are comfortable with the Compass plan may want to register early, as many fewer spaces will be available in classes.
+1. Families who are comfortable with the Compass plan may want to register as soon as possible, as many fewer spaces will be available in classes.

-2. Families who are not yet comfortable with the Compass plan should “wait and see” and register later in the summer when they feel more comfortable.
+2. Families who are not yet comfortable with the Compass plan should “wait and see” and register later in August or the beginning of September when they feel more comfortable.